MicrosoftDocs/Viva/Viva/insights/advanced/admin/prepare-org-data.md

 By default, Viva Insights includes meeting and email data for measured employees for one year.
 Organizational data is provided to Viva Insights with an effective date associated with each row in the upload file.

-If you do a point-in-time export of organizational data from your HR information system as of the current date, you'll get a picture of your employee population for that single point in time.
+If you do a point-in-time export of organizational data from your HR information system as of the current date, you get a picture of your employee population for that single point in time.
 For the greatest data fidelity during provisioning, you should provide organizational data exports for each of the last 13 months.
 This data can be supplied in a single file or in a sequence of files.

 Here's how that would look in practice.
 For each measured employee, you'd have 13 separate rows.
 Each of those rows would contain an effective date for each month that data was pulled for.
 If an effective date for each month isn't possible, then you can provide one single point in time.
 In that case, set the effective date to the first day of the current month, one year back.
 For example, if provisioning occurred in October 2020, the effective date for all rows should be set to 10/1/2019.

-Employee collaboration activity will be mapped to the most recent organizational data snapshot (based on **EffectiveDate**) that precedes the date of the collaboration activity.
+Employee collaboration activity is mapped to the most recent organizational data snapshot (based on **EffectiveDate**) that precedes the date of the collaboration activity.

 ## Advanced configuration - Configure email address to find corresponding EntraID for processing